Hit Your Target Weight with Help from Proactive Wellness Centers

 Assess Your Medical Weight Loss Progress

-During this visit, we'll assess the progress you've made in your medical weight loss plan in Altoona, PA.
+During this visit, we'll assess the progress you've made in your medical weight loss plan Near Altoona, PA.
 We'll then compare the progress you've made vs your Week 4 and baseline testing results.
 We'll then make recommendations for another round or other continued intervention.

 You'll have the chance to exit and divert from your journey, but by staying the course, you can reach your destination and keep unhealthy weight off for good.
 But doing so isn't always easy.
 That's especially true when there are distractions and fast-food restaurants around every corner.